ru4ls/ComfyUI_Nano_Banana/README.md

 6. Connect the two outputs: `image` and `grounding_sources` to appropriate display nodes.
 7. The `grounding_sources` output will contain citations and links to the sources used in generating the response.

-**Sample Prompt:** "Search for and visualize the current weather forecast for the next 5 days in Jakarta in a clean, modern glass hud style with the city as a bacground weather chart.
+**Sample Prompt:** "Search for and visualize the current weather forecast for the next 5 days in Jakarta in a clean, modern glass hud style with the city as a background weather chart.
 Add a realistic visual of what I could wear each day."

 **Example Workflow:**
 - The node will perform a Google search based on your prompt